Breast Implant Illness and Implant Removal

-Having been a plastic surgeon for nearly 15 years, I have a lot of experience with implants.
+Having been a plastic surgeon since 2003, I have a lot of experience with implants.
 A busy part of my practice is dedicated to implant revision surgery – many of these patients have had their implant in place in excess of 30 years.
 I have had a handful of patients concerned their implants may be causing illness.
 The typical such patient has an ailment that no one seems to be able to diagnose or treat, such as myalgias or chronic fatigue.
 I have had one patient report seizures and another report heart disease, neither of which are specifically on the list of suspected ailments, but they wanted to cover their bases.
 We typically have a discussion about removal of the implant alone, or enbloc capsulectomy, and discuss the pros and cons of both.
 During surgery, none of these patients have had anything that I would note as remarkable or unexpected for implant removal surgery – visually they look like any other breast implant removal patient for any other reason.
 I have lost some of these patients to follow up, but to my knowledge none of the patients had lasting improvement in symptoms.
 Not to say that they will not in the distant future – hopefully they will.

 I have also had patients express concern over “mold” in their saline implants.
 I have heard them referred to as “little aquariums” in the body.
 I have seen photos and read studies of such implants, but I can say in the several hundreds of saline implants I have removed I have never experienced this for myself.